kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Why Kora Fits the AI Era Without Needing AI in the Runtime
+## Why Kora Fits the AI Era Without Needing AI in the Runtime { #why-kora-fits-the }

 There is a temptation to call any software "AI-native" once it adds an AI feature.